William Jackson (gangster): Suspected informant

 In 1960, FBI agent Bill Roemer asked Jackson to become an informant for the FBI.
 Being a loyal member of the Outfit, Jackson declined.

 Nonetheless, in 1961 Jackson was so accused.
 According to sources, he was kidnapped and taken to a meat-rendering plant on Chicago's South Side, where he was tortured by Outfit gangsters.
 It is suspected that his killers took Jackson there at gunpoint, where he was tortured and killed in what is known as one of the most brutal gangland killings in American history.

 Torture and death

-When police found the almost naked body of Jackson, he was face forward with rope marks on his wrists and feet.
-He had many cuts and burns all over his body, his chest had been crushed and he had a hole in his right ear from some type of sharp object.

-Jackson was impaled through his rectum with a meat hook, hanging a foot in the air, while being questioned by mob enforcers.
-Jackson kept insisting he was not an informer but his torturers did not believe him.
-They stripped him naked, smashed his kneecaps with a bat,one of them shot him with a gun, broke his ribs, stuck him with sharp objects, used a cattle prod on his penis and anus making him evacuate his bowels, and burned parts of his body with a blow torch.
-Then they left him for three days until he finally succumbed to his wounds.
+Jackson was hung on a meat hook and tortured extensively.
+A cattle prod had been used on his rectum and genitals, his limbs were stabbed with an ice pick and his penis had been incinerated with a blowtorch.
+He died by gunshot wounds.
+Among those involved in Jackson's treatment were David Yaras, Jackie Cerone, Fiore Buccieri and James Torello.
 Jackson's body was found on August 12, 1961, in the trunk of his own car, which had been abandoned on Lower Wacker Drive in Chicago.